lmc2179/lmc2179.github.io/drafts/aa_tests.md

 Point of assignment check

-SRM check - Binomial distribution comparison - https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.monte_carlo_test.html with `scipy.stats.binom(n, expected_rate)`
+SRM check - Binomial distribution comparison - `scipy.stats.binomtest`

-Check for covariate imbalance between treatment and control - Fit propensity model
+Check for covariate imbalance between treatment and control - Fit propensity model with regression

 Check for assigned vs unassigned users. is it actually x%? does unassigned look any different than assigned? are assignments unique?